 Don’t want your garden tools weighing you down?
 Then maybe you’ll like the sound of this 12-ounce tool from Wolf-Garten.

 This Dutch hand tool is specifically used for evening out weed growth.
-So it’s not the most versatile tool on our list, but if that is the specific task at hand, then sometimes it’s better to get the exact tool for it.
+So it’s not the most versatile tool on our list, but if evening weed growth is the specific task at hand, sometimes it’s better to get the exact tool for it.
 Just keep in mind that it’s best suited for light, sandy soil rather than hard, compact soil.

 The weeding blade on this tool is hard and sharp, making it suitable for digging down into the soil and removing tough weeds.
-The edge is sturdy and sharp, making your job less of a hassle as it will cut through soil quite effortlessly.
+The sturdy and sharp edges make your job easier as it will cut through soil effectively.

-As for the shape, it’s a dutch blade which means the blade is thin and easy to insert into soil.
+As for the shape, it’s a Dutch blade, which means the blade is thin and easy to insert into soil.
 Push forward, and the blade will easily slip under the soil and slice the weeds.
-The cutout in the middle of the blade also helps to reduce drag, giving you an easier gardening experience.
+The middle cutout also helps to reduce drag, giving you a more effortless gardening experience.

 Pros